newrelic-experimental/nr-apigee-integration/README.md

 * [props.sh](props.sh)
 * deploy.sh for each of the proxies

+### Deploying the properties file, shared flows and example proxies in a single script
+With the environment variables set, run [deploy.sh](deploy.sh).

 ### Shared flows
 The instrumentation examples in this repository make use of [shared flows](https://cloud.google.com/apigee/docs/api-platform/fundamentals/shared-flows).